Catch the Oreo: An Augmented Reality Game

 Facial recognition as a feature, not a headline

 The facial recognition is not presented as “tech for tech’s sake”.
 It is simply the enabling layer that makes the result feel surprisingly accurate and personal.
-The user focus stays on selecting a song, picking photos, and getting a finished video worth sharing.
+Because the facial recognition runs behind the scenes, the experience feels effortless and personal, which makes people more likely to finish the flow and share the output.

 What to take from this if you build social experiences